daattali/beautiful-jekyll/_drafts/2018-03-12-vcenter-6-5-hybrid-certificates-with-microsoft-ca.md

 -Create another GPO to deploy the cert.
 I call it "xav.lab-VMCA Root CA".
 -Edit it the same way we did the first time and pick the cert we downloaded from vCenter.
 -Run "Gpupdate /force" on your clients and log back in vCenter.

+You are now blessed by the VMCA and your connections are trusted.

+The certificate will also be valid if you connect directly to an ESXi host.

+And that's about it.
+You now have trusted certificates and a vCenter machine cert signed by the CA.

+**Caveats:**

+-The certificate won't be valid if you use short names on vCenter or ESXi.
+-The certificate won't be valid on ESXi if you connect with the IP.
+It will be ok on vCenter unless you skipped the IP in certificate-manager.